silencesys/lindat-tei/src/guidelines/source-description.md

 ```
 As above the `<handNote>` element is used to describe the scribe, but because it is known which part was written by which
 scribe.
 It can be used `<locus>` element to specify parts which were written with this hand, see [`<locus>`](#locus) for more information about the element.
-Also attribute `scope` can be used to specify how widely was this hand used in manuscript.
+Also the attribute `scope` can be used to specify how widely was this hand used in manuscript.

 | scopes | description |
 | :- | :- |